-Possible exceptions to the funding policy in the preceding paragraph may be made for annual camps or similar activities (see 20.2.8), optional activities (see 20.5), and occasional young single adult activities (see 14.3.7).
+Possible exceptions to the funding policy in the preceding paragraph may be made for annual camps or similar activities (see 20.2.6), optional activities, and occasional young single adult activities (see 14.3.7).

 Members who want to contribute additional funds to the Church may not designate them for the stake or ward budget.
 Instead, leaders encourage them to contribute the funds to fast offerings, missionary funds, or other authorized donation categories.

 Stake presidents and bishops make sure budget allowance funds are spent wisely.
 Funds should be used to bless people and to further gospel purposes.
 Leaders also ensure that all expenditures are within the allowance.
 The success of the budget allowance depends on the efforts of local priesthood leaders to monitor and control Church finances and expenses.

 Unneeded budget allowance funds should not be spent.
 Unneeded ward funds are returned to the stake.
 Unneeded stake funds are returned to Church headquarters or the assigned area office.
 As an exception, stakes and wards may retain some unspent funds if they are needed for specific activities that are planned for the next year, such as a youth conference.
 However, significant portions of the stake or ward budget allowance should not be retained from one year to the next to cover travel expenses.
 Nor should funds from the “Other” category be used to supplement the “Budget” category.

 For the budget allowance to succeed, it is important that the Quarterly Report is accurate and on time.